sgoldenlab/simba/docs/unsupervised_classification.md

 To start, import the condensed dataset .pkl we generated in the second step by browsing for the file in the 'create_dataset' folder, then import the cluster .pkl file generated in the previous step under the 'clustering' folder.

+This step generates two main outputs: a feature importance log and a feature correlation heatmap.
+The feature importance log creates the supervised classifier and ranks all the features based on their relative importance for discriminating the clustered behavior according to the classifier.
+The feature correlation heatmap visually represents this by plotting the comparison of each feature correlation to one another and determining which is best by the relative contrast of the heatmap.
+The features should all be most correlated along the diagonal running across the plot given that each feature should be fully correlated with itself.
+With a black and white heatmap, the darker the color, the better correlated the features are to one another.

+To generate the feature importance log, click the `Save permutational importances` button and the .csv file should save to a folder labeled 'train_model' within the project folder.
+An example of this feature imprtance log can be shown below, where the features that were actually signficant were ranked on top with their relative importance contribution labeled.

+To save the feature correlation heatmap, click the `Save feature correlations` button and the image will also save in the 'train_model' folder.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/feature_correlation.PNG" />
 </p>

+[insert feature importance log]
 [insert gif]